keuhdall/images_example/README.md

 Create an image with its dedicated function :

 `image_pointer = mlx_new_image(mlx_pointer, width, height);`
-Be sure to store the return value of this functionm you will need later.
+Be sure to store the return value of this function you will need later.

 ### Step 2 : get the image's char pointer